Last updated on: May 2019

 Everything at a Glance

-Now that you have just read through what may definitely be one of the most in-depth SiteGround reviews, let us help you quickly go over its major pros and cons.
+Now that you have just read through what may definitely be one of the most in-depth SiteGround hosting review, let us help you quickly go over its major pros and cons.

 - Great uptime, with pretty much no instances of any serious downtime